Ritika-Thapa/SEO-Practitioner/README.md

 ##   <a href="./Search Engine/README.md">Search Engine</a>

 This module is designed to give you the overview of Search Engine, SERP(Search Engine Result Page),Top Search Engines.
 For more information, <a href="./Search Engine/README.md">Click Here</a>.

+##   <a href="./SEO_Vocabulary/README.md">SEO Vocabulary</a>

+This module is designed to give you the overview of Search Vocabularies like Black hat, White hat, Grey hat.
+For more information, <a href="./SEO_Vocabulary/README.md">Click Here</a>.